codeanticode/eliza/readme.txt

-Up-to-date instructions can be found at Up-to-date instructions can be found at http://code.google.com/p/processing/wiki/LibraryTemplate
+Up-to-date instructions can be found at https://github.com/processing/processing-templates/wiki/Eclipse-Library-Template